nugamus/mokuro-library/docs/features/shared-library.md

   userId      String   // The owner of this branch (User or Admin)

   // --- The Pointers ---
-  headPatchId String?  // Current state (latest edit) rootPatchId String?  // First private patch (NULL = clean/synced)
+  headPatchId String   // Current state (always points to some patch) rootPatchId String?  // First private patch (NULL = clean/synced)

   // --- Concurrency ---